pulibrary/oclcscriptshifter/README.md

 <a href="https://github.com/pulibrary/oclcscriptshifter/releases/latest/download/InstallOCLCScriptShifter.exe">InstallOCLCScriptShifter.exe</a>

+NOTE: There is a known bug in OCLC Connexion in which macro dialog boxes may not appear in front of the Connexion window.
+If you try to open the settings panel (which will open automatically the first time you run the macro), it may appear that nothing happens.
+If this is the case, check the Windows task bar for a flashing icon.
+Clicking it should bring up the settings dialog.

 This macro can be used for any script supported by ScriptShifter.
 However, as shown below, there are some special customizations for Korean.

 ## Configuration